-To minimize market disruption and aid in market recovery, \$30 million of the FY 2021-22 allocation was appropriated ahead of the CARB Board hearing (Nov.
+To minimize market disruption and aid in market recovery, \$30 \$77 million of the FY 2021-22 FY 2022-23 allocation was appropriated ahead of the CARB Board hearing (Nov.
 19, 2021) to fund vouchers on a contingency list.
 This aligns with the Contingency Provisions set forth in the FY 2020-21 Funding Plan for Clean Transportation Incentives, which gave authority to the Executive Officer to immediately allocate limited funding to ongoing voucher and rebate consumer purchase incentive projects to prevent or reduce program interruptions.

-CORE encourages the purchase15 of off-road freight and other heavy-duty off-road equipment powered by zero-emission technology (instead of an internal combustion engine) by providing a streamlined voucher process for purchasers to receive funding to help offset the higher cost of such equipment.
+CORE encourages the purchase of off-road freight and other heavy-duty off-road equipment powered by zero-emission technology (instead of an internal combustion engine) by providing a streamlined voucher process for purchasers to receive funding to help offset the higher cost such equipment.
 Because CORE is intended to encourage California off-road fleets to expand their zero-emission operations, it is expected to benefit the citizens of California by providing immediate air pollution and greenhouse gas emission reductions.
 Additionally, the project deploys and advances the critical technologies necessary for California to meet its long-term air quality and climate change goals.
-CORE is also supportive of Executive Order B-32-15, which directed the development of the California Sustainable Freight Action Plan16.
-This action plan, released in July 2016, includes three main targets:
+CORE is also supportive of Executive Order B-32-15, which directed the development of the California Sustainable Freight Action Plan.
+This action plan, released in July 2016, includes 3 main targets:

-- Improve freight system efficiency 25 percent by increasing the value of goods and services produced from the freight sector, relative to the amount of carbon that it produces by 2030; - Deploy over 100,000 freight vehicles and equipment capable of zeroemission operation and maximize near zero-emission freight vehicles and equipment powered by renewable energy by 2030; and - Establish a target(s) for increased state competitiveness and future economic growth within the freight and goods movement industry.
+- Improve freight system efficiently 25 percent by increasing the value of goods and services produced from the freight sector, relative to the amount of carbon that it produces by 2030; - Deploy over 100,000 freight vehicles and equipment capable of zero-emission operation and maximize near zero-emission freight vehicles and equipment powered by renewable energy by 2030; and - Establish a target(s) for increased state competitiveness and future economic growth within the freight and goods movement industry.

 This Implementation Manual (IM) is intended for use by all participating manufacturers, dealers, and purchasers.
 It describes all elements of CORE and sets forth the terms and conditions for participation.
-CARB staff intends to, at minimum, evaluate the need for formal IM updates quarterly in the first year following project http://dot.ca.gov/hq/tpp/offices/ogm/cs freight action plan/Documents/CSFAP FINAL 07272016.pdf launch, semi-annually the second year, then annually, thereafter.
-When warranted, updates will be made through a public process.
+CARB staff intends to, at minimum, evaluate the need for formal IM updates annually. quarterly in the first year following project launch, semi-annually the second year, then annually thereafter.
+When warranted, policy updates to made through a public process.